Jeremy Allen White Flaunts Nude Chiseled Torso During ‘Shameless’ Season 9 Finale

 Because of health issues that run in the family, Tami knows there is a very strong chance she will not live a very long life.
 With this knowledge, she has told Lip she doesn’t want to have a child and just wants to enjoy a carefree life while she has a life to live.
 Knowing that she is pregnant, she did go to the doctor to find out whether she is likely to die at an early age.

-Tami appears to be holding what could be a beer bottle in one of the photos of the Season 9 Finale episode, so it remains unclear whether she is giving up the baby or just making poor choices.
+Tami appears to be holding what could be a beer bottle in one of the photos of the Season 9 finale episode, so it remains unclear whether she is giving up the baby or just making poor choices.

 Fans can only hope the final episode of the season will come with some closure regarding what Lip and Tami will do with the baby moving forward.

-The Season 9 Finale airs tomorrow night only on Showtime.
+The Shameless Season 9 finale airs Sunday, March 10, on Showtime.